OneSparse/OneSparse/README.md

 matrix being utilized.

 By using a sparse matrix instead of dense, only the elements used are actually stored in the matrix.
-The "empty" part of the matrix is not stored and is interpreted as an "algebraic zero" value, which might not be the actual number zero, but other values like positive or negative infinity depending on the particular semiring operations applied to the matrix.
+The parts of the matrix with no value are stored and interpreted as an "algebraic zero" value, which might not be the actual number zero, but other values like positive or negative infinity depending on the particular semiring operations applied to the matrix.
 The math used with sparse matrices is exactly